 Every day, we base decisions large and small on what we perceive to be factual information.
-Yet how do we know that what is presented to us as fact is actually trustworthy?
+How do we know that what’s presented to us as fact is actually trustworthy?
 In many cases, the evidence confirming a fact is based on statistics.

-The information derived from statistical data is the foundation for the development of theories, confirmation of assertions, and discovery of correlations between various datasets.
-Many different types of data-driven analysis, including economic predictions and scientific research, rely on statistical principles.
+The information people derive from statistical data is the foundation for developing theories, confirming assertions, and discovering correlations between data sets.
+Many types of data-driven analysis, including economic predictions and scientific research, rely on statistical principles.

 Students interested in learning how to become a statistician should know what a statistician does, the education and skills the position requires, and its salary and career outlook.
 Programs such as Maryville University’s online Master of Science in Data Science degree program offer a personalized learning experience that provides students with the skills and experience required for careers in statistics.